Article Updated: 09 June 2021

 Cx File Explorer is currently (update: it still is in 2021!) our highly recommended app and No.1 candidate for permanent and complete replacement.

-- key feature: privacy / no analytics tracking
+- key features: privacy / no analytics tracking

-- key feature: supports cloud services (e.g. Dropbox, Google Drive, Box), SMB Local Network / NAS Drives / Local Network Cloud
+- key features: supports cloud services (e.g. Dropbox, Google Drive, Box), SMB Local Network / NAS Drives / Local Network Cloud

-- key feature: privacy / no analytics tracking
+- key features: privacy / no analytics tracking

-- key feature: no ads, easy of use, custom sorting, advanced search, day/night (dark) theme
+- key features: no ads, easy of use, custom sorting, advanced search, day/night (dark) theme

 - planned features: Cloud Storage (Google, OneDrive…), root access, Wi-Fi file sharing

-- key feature: open source, donation/in-app unlock, apk/zip/rar/txt reader, cloud services support
+- key features: open source, donation/in-app unlock, apk/zip/rar/txt reader, cloud services support

 - downside: Android Kit-Kat limited support / frequent crashing